McCoy Air Force Base: Cuban Missile Crisis

 Heyser concluded this flight at McCoy AFB and the 4080th subsequently established a U-2 operating location at McCoy AFB, launching and recovering numerous flights over Cuba for the duration of the crisis.
-On 21 October, Attorney General of the United States Robert F. Kennedy; United States Secretary of Defense Robert McNamara; Chairman of the Joint Chiefs of Staff, General Maxwell Taylor, USA; and General Walter C. Sweeney, Jr., USAF met with President John F. Kennedy concerning a military contingency plan regarding this development.
+On 21 October, Attorney General of the United States Robert F. Kennedy, United States Secretary of Defense Robert McNamara, Chairman of the Joint Chiefs of Staff General Maxwell Taylor, and General Walter C. Sweeney, Jr., USAF, met with President John F. Kennedy concerning a military contingency plan regarding this development.
 The 4080th's operating location at McCoy AFB, designated OL-X, operated two U-2 aircraft and flew at least 82 missions over Cuba from McCoy AFB from 22 October – 6 December 1962.

-General Sweeney, as Commander of Tactical Air Command (TAC), proposed an operational plan which first called for an air attack on the surface-to-air missile (SAM) sites in the vicinity of known medium range (MRBM) and intermediate range ballistic missile (IRBM) launchers by eight fighter-bombers per SAM site.
-Concurrently, each of the Cuban MiG airfields thought to be protecting MRBM/IRBM sites were to be struck by at least twelve fighters.
-Following the air strikes on SAM sites and MiG fighter airfields, each MRBM and IRBM launch site was to be attacked by at least twelve aircraft.
-General Sweeney's plan was accepted and, additionally, Cuban Ilyushin Il-28 "Beagle" medium bomber airfields were added to the target list.
+General Sweeney, as commander of TAC, proposed an operational plan that first called for an air attack on the surface-to-air missile (SAM) sites in the vicinity of known medium-range (MRBM) and intermediate-range ballistic missile (IRBM) launchers by eight fighter-bombers per SAM site.
+Concurrently, each of the Cuban MiG airfields thought to be protecting MRBM/IRBM sites was to be struck by at least 12 fighters.
+Following the air strikes on SAM sites and MiG fighter airfields, each MRBM and IRBM launch site was to be attacked by at least 12 aircraft.
+General Sweeney's plan was accepted, and Cuban Ilyushin Il-28"Beagl" medium-bomber airfields also were added to the target list.

 To support this plan, the USAF deployed the following TAC units to McCoy AFB while simultaneously dispersing the 4047th Strategic Wing's B-52 and KC-135 aircraft: